NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/practical.md

 ### Read Trimming

 Looking back at our submitted script, you will see just below our fastqc command we’ve submitted a job to run Trimgalore.
-Trimgalore is actually a combination of two tools: FastQC which we just examined, and the trimming algorithm Cutadapt.
-Cutadapt will recognize and remove adapter sequences (either from a common database by default, or specified by the user) and trim low quality 3’ bases.
+Trimgalore will recognize and remove adapter sequences (either from a common database by default, or specified by the user) and trim low quality 3’ bases.
 Here is the command we ran in our script:

 {% include image-modal.html link="practical_assets/12_trimgalore_command.jpeg" %}